itstriolink/josm-plugin-netex-converter/README.md

 Description
 ------
-A JOSM Plugin that converts OpenStreetMap data into the Network Timetable Exchange (NeTEx) format, which is a CEN Technical Standard displayed using XML, designed for the efficient exchange of complex transport data.
+A JOSM Plugin that converts OpenStreetMap data into the Network Timetable Exchange (NeTEx) format, which is a CEN Technical Standard that is represented using XML, designed for the efficient exchange of complex transport data.

 Installation
 ------